jw0220/MovieTrackerProject/README.md

 - As a user, I want to be able to add a rating and review to a movie/tv show.
 - As a user, I want to add information like the genre and minutes of the movie/tv show.
 - As a user, I want to be able to view all the movies/tv shows I have watched.
-- As a user, I want to be able to see statistics on my highest rated title, average rating, and total minutes watched of all the movies and tv shows combined.
+- As a user, I want to be able to see statistics on my highest rated title, average rating, most watched genre, and total minutes watched of all the movies and tv shows combined.

 **References**